iwayato/FitParser/README.md

 - Zero API calls, zero data leaves your machine
 - Currently uses **Phi-3.5-mini-instruct** (~2.3 GB, cached in the browser after the first download).
 You can swap it for any [WebLLM-supported model](https://github.com/mlc-ai/web-llm?tab=readme-ov-file#built-in-models) by changing the `MODEL_ID` constant in [`src/components/AICoachDialog.jsx`](src/components/AICoachDialog.jsx)

+**Device sync** *(no server, no account)*
+- Sync routes between devices over your local WiFi using WebRTC P2P
+- Works entirely in the browser — route data never leaves your network
+- QR-code based handshake: laptop shows a QR, phone scans it, phone shows a QR, laptop scans it, done
+- Only sends routes the receiving device doesn't already have (diff by activity timestamp)
+- Handles large routes automatically via chunked transfer

 **Data management**
 - Export all routes to a `.json` backup file
 - Import from a previous backup